Henry Fok: Biography

 Fok was born on 10 May 1923 in Hong Kong to an ethnic Tanka family.
 Fok's father died in a boating accident when he was just seven.
-He studied at Queen's College, but was not able to finish junior high due to the Japanese invasion in 1937.
+He studied at Queen's College, but was not able to finish junior high due to the Japanese invasion in 1941.
 He worked as a labourer during that time while helping to run the family's small boat business.

 Business

 After the war, he became a successful businessman.
 His business interests included restaurants, real estate, casinos and petroleum.
 Fok reportedly made his first fortune gun-running into the mainland during the Korean War in the early 1950s, circumventing a United Nations arms embargo.
 Fok vigorously denied weapons trafficking, but admits having violated sanctions by smuggling steel and rubber as well as other items.

 He was the President of the Chinese General Chamber of Commerce in Hong Kong, the President of the Hong Kong Football Association, and the President of the Real Estate Developers Association of Hong Kong.
 He was also the Chairman of Henry Fok Estates Ltd and the Yau Wing Co of Hong Kong.

 In the 1980s Fok organized the effort to bail out OOCL from bankruptcy shortly after its founder Tung Chao-yung died.

+Fok developed the Zhongshan Hot Springs Hotel, which had a golf course designed by Arnold Palmer.
+It was one of the first golf courses built in China since the founding of the People's Republic of China.

+In 2006, Forbes magazine listed Fok as the seventh wealthiest person in Hong Kong and the 181st in the world, with a fortune of US$3.7 billion.